Nick Westbrook-Ikhine Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Matchup vs. Miami

-- The 258.0 passing yards the Dolphins allow per game makes them the NFL's 22nd-ranked pass defense this season.
+- The Dolphins have the NFL's 22nd-ranked pass defense this season, allowing 258.0 yards per game through the air.

 - The Dolphins have allowed 20 touchdowns through the air (1.3 per game).
-They are sixth in the league in that category.
+They are sixth in the NFL in that category.

 Recent Performances